opencast/opencast.github.io/README.md

 {% include fullsizebox.html
 title="Schedule"
-description="Schedule events to automatically record based on a pre-defined timetable and, capture both video of the presenter and the  PC screen." image="assets/img/schedule.png" linkurl="software" align="left"
+description="Schedule events to automatically record based on a pre-defined timetable and capture both video(s) of the presenter and the  computer signal." image="assets/img/schedule.png" linkurl="software" align="left"